HengyeChen/Ath_hpBS_seq/README.md

 ## Other information
-sample reference files are uploaded in bed.gz format.
+Sample reference files are uploaded in bed.gz format.
 Some files are not uploaded due to the large sizes.
+Amazon Q provides assistance with writing Python scripts.